eBay/tsv-utils/docs/ToolReference.md

 ### File format and alternate delimiters (`--delimiter`)

-Any character can be used as a delimiter, TAB is the default.
-However, there is no escaping for including the delimiter character or newlines within a field.
+Any character can be used as a field delimiter, TAB is the default.
+However, there is no mechanism to include the delimiter character or newlines within a field.
 This differs from CSV file format which provides an escaping mechanism.
 In practice the lack of an escaping mechanism is not a meaningful limitation for data oriented files.
+See [Comparing TSV and CSV formats](comparing-tsv-and-csv.md) for more information on these formats.

-Aside from a header line, all lines are expected to have data.
-There is no comment mechanism and no special handling for blank lines.
+All lines are expected to have data.
+There is no mechanism for recognizing comments or blank lines.
 Tools taking field indices as arguments expect the specified fields to be available on every line.

 ### Header line processing (`-H`, `--header`)